fbeline/fbeline.github.io/_posts/2019-01-22-spellchecker.md

   print $ map (guess tree) (spellCheck content tree)
 ```

-In the code above we create a list of words from the input, and then for each one, we check if it exists in the dictionary.
+In the code above we create a list of words from the input, and then for each word we check if it exists in the dictionary.
 For the words that could not be found we search three possible corrections that are at a maximum distance of 1.

-Note that we are using the Levenshtein function from the [text-metrics](https://hackage.haskell.org/package/text-metrics)  package.
+_Using Levenshtein function from [text-metrics](https://hackage.haskell.org/package/text-metrics) package._

 ## Running the application